edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 }
 ```

-We will then use the `validate` function from the `@conform-to/validitystate` library to validate the formData on the server and format the error messages using our `formatValidity` function:
+We will then replace `Object.fromEntries` with the `validate` together with the schema and the `formatError` helper:

 ```tsx
 import { parse } from "@conform-to/validitystate"